cockroachdb/docs/v22.1/cost-based-optimizer.md

 sql_stats_automatic_collection_min_stale_rows = 2000);
 ~~~

-Row modifications that have occurred a minute or two before disabling auto statistics collection
+Automatic statistics rules are checked once per minute.
+While altered automatic statistics table settings take immediate effect for any subsequent DML statements on a table,
-via `ALTER TABLE ...
-SET` may trigger statistics collection.
+row mutations that have occurred a minute or so before you modified the settings may still trigger statistics collection based on the settings that existed before you ran the `ALTER TABLE ...
+SET` statement.

 ### Control histogram collection